 When you keep asking the possible question, you stay grounded in the reality of unpredictable outcomes but it doesn’t stop you from moving on and taking on the challenges the game throws at you.
 The outcome may be good or bad, the ball goes in or it misses, but this then only affords you the opportunity to ask another POSSIBLE question.

-As long as you are prepared to deal with the outcome and keep asking the possible question, you will develop a TENACIOUS mind.
+As long as you are prepared to deal with the outcome and keep asking the possible question, you will develop mental toughness for golf.
 A mind that isn’t predicting the unpredictable but is prepared to keep going when others fall by the wayside and give up.
 I have seen golfers transform their game simply by understanding the power of neutral and, often when I talk about this in my seminars at clubs, there is often a sense of relief there can be another way to approach the game other than just ‘trying’ to be positive.